About Addiction: Causes, Symptoms & Treatment Guide For 2025

 Addiction is a chronic mental health condition which results in physical, psychological, and emotional dependence on substances and/or behaviors.
 It often involves:

-Substance addiction and behavioural addiction are not mutually exclusive – when individuals struggle with both behavioural and substance addictions at the same time, these are termed as co-occurring conditions in the life of the addict.
+Substance and behavioural addictions are not mutually exclusive â when individuals struggle with both behavioural and substance addictions at the same time, these are termed as co-occurring conditions in the life of the addict.

 For example, a person addicted to alcohol may concurrently develop a gambling addiction as the result of risky behaviour associated with drinking.
 Likewise, an individual addicted to stimulants (e.g. cocaine, methamphetamine) may develop a sex addiction due to the effect of these stimulants on libido and reward pathways within the human brain.
 In both cases, the addict has developed a co-occurring addiction.
+On this note, Petry and colleagues (2005) note in their research a strong correlation between gambling addiction and substance use disorders.

 Similarly, an individual can be addicted to more than one substance at the same time; this is termed as polysubstance addiction or polydrug misuse, for example the combination of alcohol with other addictive depressant drugs, such as benzodiazepines, Z-drugs or opioids) by some addicts.

-All types of addiction, whether behavioural addiction, chemical (substance misuse) or a combination of either, can interfere with the addict’s daily life, relationships, and responsibilities.
+All types of addiction, whether behavioural, chemical (substance misuse) or a combination of either (co-occurring), can interfere with the addictâs daily life, relationships, and responsibilities.

 Signs and Symptoms of Addiction: